Sharp To Americans: You Don't Want to Buy a Sharp-Brand TV

 We've seen how bad it is when you give up control, look at that latest Fantastic Four movie.
 It makes the unreleased Roger Corman licensing-placeholder look watchable.

-Re:Hit to the brand (Score:4, Insightful)
+Re:Hit to the brand (Score:5, Insightful)

 My favorite tale of Chinese manufacturing is that factories making genuine products for Western companies have been known to put on extra shifts to turn out knockoffs, using the same machines and tooling that the Western company has paid for.
 I recall a significant number of fake Cisco products were found to be made in the same factory as the genuine stuff.